-Back in February, we took our last cold weather hike – the Lumber Ridge Trail, beginning in Tremont.
+Back in February, we took our last cold weather hike - the Lumber Ridge Trail, beginning in Tremont.
 This trek can best be described as a nice, peaceful stroll through the woods.
 Winter hikes are different in that most of the noise from birds and other wildlife is not present, leaving you with an almost deafening silence.
-If you’re looking for true solitude, winter hikes are where you’ll find it.
+If you're looking for true solitude, winter hikes are where you'll find it, as a side note here are some 12 ESSENTIAL HIKING ITEMS that you need to take with you while hiking with cold weather.

 Lumber Ridge Trail: